 - a secret access key in an AWS S3 volume

 To prevent those values from being saved into your YAML files, make sure you’re setting those fields to environment variables.
 See Environmental Configuration for more information.

 # Production Changes May Be Forgotten

-To prevent that, you can set the allowAdminChanges config setting to
+To prevent either of these situations, you can set the allowAdminChanges config setting to

-That will remove the UI for most administrative settings that affect the project config, and also places the project config in a read-only state, so there’s no chance that
+That will remove the UI for most administrative settings that affect the project config, and also places the project config in a read-only state so there’s no chance its YAML will be altered.

 # Config Data Could Get Out of Sync

-If any settings managed by the project config are modified elsewhere in the database, either manually or via a plugin/module that isn’t using the appropriate service, then the project config will be out of sync with those database values, which will likely lead to errors.
-If that happens, Craft provides a console command that can be run to patch up your project config.
+If any settings managed by the project config are modified elsewhere in the database, either manually or via a plugin/module that isn’t using the appropriate service, the project config will be out of sync with those database values and likely result in errors.
+If that happens, Craft provides a console command that can be run to patch up your project config:

 php craft project-config/rebuild